SonySemiconductorSolutions/aitrios-edge-mdt/docs/Post Processing.md

 For more information on custom layers and how to use them please refer to the [custom layers documentation](https://github.com/sony/custom_layers/tree/main/tutorials/pytorch).

-Note that the use of custom layers is considered an advanced feature, since the user will need to make changes to the code of the model, find how to peel off an existing layer and replace it with the custom layer.
+Note that the use of custom layers is considered an advanced feature, as the user will need to make changes to the code of the model, *determine how to remove an existing layer and replace it with the custom layer.

 ### Summary ###
-To summarize, there are several mechanisms in Edge-MDT that the user can utilize in order to implement post processing for a specific model.
+To summarize, there are several mechanisms in Edge-MDT that the user can utilize to implement post processing for a specific model.